deluan/lookup/README.md

 application.
 Which can be useful for debugging or automating things.

 This library is a port of this [Java Lookup library](https://gitlab.com/axet/lookup) to GoLang.
-Details on NCC (Normalized cross correlation) used by this library can be found in the original library's ['docs'](https://gitlab.com/axet/lookup/tree/master/docs) folder (a lot of math).
+Details on NCC (Normalized Cross Correlation) used by this library can be found in the original library's ['docs'](https://gitlab.com/axet/lookup/tree/master/docs) folder (a lot of math).

 ### Usage